kersplash-wav/ThePlatformer/README.md

 # Platformer Game
-Developed by Issac Mackenzie, Nico Ranin, Robert Rodriguez, and Joachim Micallef
+Developed by Issac MacKenzie, Nico Ranin, Robert Rodriguez, and Joachim Micallef

 This platformer game, developed in Java, features a short number of levels.
 Upon beating all levels, you complete the game.